aritzLizoain/CNN-Image-Segmentation/README.md

   Example of the console display while training:
   ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/console.gif "Training console display")

 * **Caution**: make sure all paths are correct.
-If it is not, it will not be able to load any data.
+If they are not, it will not be able to load any data.

     Depending on the used device, training a model can be rather slow (>10'/epoch), particularly when large datasets and number of epochs are being used.